MisterHW/BSICS-SVR/doc/readme_keepalive.md

 ## TCP Connection Time-out

 The server implemented in the libscpi starting example permits a single connection.
-If the remote host network cable is unplugged or something causes the remote host connection to time-out, the scpi server will wait for a very long (default) time, effectively needing a reset.
+If the remote host network cable is unplugged or something causes the remote host connection to time-out, the scpi server will be inaccessible for a very long (default) waiting time, effectively needing a reset.

 To close stale connections within a few seconds, the server is configured to wait a bit, then test whether the client (remote host) responds.
 After a number of failed attempts, the connection can be considered lost and will be closed.